The page has been translated by Gen AI.

 Reference

-• If you want to upgrade the node pool version, you must delete the node pool and then create a new node pool with a higher server OS version.
+• To upgrade the node pool version, delete the existing node pool and then create a new node pool with a higher server OS version.

 Tag

-On the Cluster List page, you can view the tag information of the selected resource, and you can add, modify, or delete it.
+Cluster List page allows you to view the tag information of the selected resource, and you can add, modify, or delete it.

 CategoryDetailed description